 The Folsom Trail is a planned off-street, paved walking and biking path connecting the Jordan River Parkway Trail to Downtown Salt Lake City.
 Currently in early stages of planning and design, construction is anticipated to begin in Fall 2020 and to be completed by the end of 2021.

-The Trail will follow a former rail corridor from 500 West at North Temple to the Jordan River Parkway Trail at 200 South.
-A large stretch of the trail will be along Folsom Avenue.
+The Trail will follow a former rail corridor from 500 West at North Temple to the Jordan River Bridge near 200 South.

-The concept of an east-west trail from Downtown to the Jordan River Trail along Folsom Avenue dates back more than two decades and is found in five adopted master plans, including:
+The concept of an east-west trail from Downtown to the Jordan River Trail dates back more than two decades and is found in five adopted master plans, including:

 The Downtown Community Master Plan (2016)